-The traditional crafts of Mizoram are weaving, cane and bamboo work.
+The traditional crafts of Mizoram are weaving, cane, and bamboo work.
 The Mizo women weave intricate traditional designs and patterns on their looms.
 Hence handloom is the largest cottage industry in the state.
-After agriculture, most people are employed in it and are the major source of income especially for women.
-Handicraft of Mizoram comprising of ‘Khumbeu Ceremonial Hat’ made of waterproof wild Hnahthial leaves including other handicrafts products as shawls, textiles, bags, utensils, flower vases and fine bamboo furniture.
+After agriculture, most people are employed in it and are the major source of income, especially for women.
+Handicrafts of Mizoram comprising of ‘Khumbeu Ceremonial Hat’ made of waterproof wild Hnahthial leaves including other handicrafts products such as shawls, textiles, bags, utensils, flower vases, and fine bamboo furniture.
 A wide variety of cane and bamboo handicrafts are also available in the markets of Mizoram.

 - Zoramthanga: Politician